Our areas

 Blood cancer

-Every year nearly 100,000 people in the U.S. are diagnosed with blood cancers like multiple myeloma, leukemia, and lymphoma.
-Pfizer is leading the way in blood cancer care with4 approved targeted medicines, and more candidates in testing.
+Every year nearly 100,000 people in the US are diagnosed with blood cancers like multiple myeloma, leukemia, and lymphoma.
+Pfizer is leading the way in blood cancer care with approved targeted medicines and more candidates in testing.
 Follow our progress in the fight against blood cancer.

 Other Cancer Types